Phone: (312) 744-3300

 “Hi, my name is ______ and I live in _________.
-I’m calling to demand that the Cook County Sheriff’s Office take steps to dramatically lower the number of people in jail in response to COVID-19.
-In addition, the Sheriff should loosen movement restrictions for people on electronic monitoring and improve access to phones, video “visitation,” and and make sanitation, hygiene and cleaning supplies available free of charge to anyone that remains incarcerated during the pandemic.
+I’m calling to demand that the Cook County Chief Judge take steps to dramatically lower the number of people in jail in response to COVID-19.
+This means facilitating bond review hearings for people currently in jail and instructing judges not to admit new people to the jail.”

 If they tell you they can’t help:

 “We are in a moment of crisis and need all county officials to do everything in their power to keep people safe.
 Incarcerated people are among the most vulnerable during this pandemic, we need you to do everything in your power to meet these demands, whether that’s taking unprecedented action or working with other county stakeholders.”

 People incarcerated in jail are one of the populations most vulnerable to coronavirus and COVID-19, and their protection warrants special emergency action.
 Jails and prisons are known to quickly spread contagious diseases.
 Incarcerated people have an inherently limited ability to fight the spread of infectious disease since they are confined in close quarters and unable to avoid contact with people who may have been exposed.
 Responses such as lock downs, placing people in solitary confinement and limiting access to visits from loved ones are punitive and ineffective responses to outbreaks.
 Importantly, we know that isolation further endangers people and limiting visitation also has adverse effects.